(Translate this site)

 Then I made him a proposal.

-I had to repeat myself twice as the guy may have been a little out of it due to a mix of fear and injury.
-From the fairly sparse trickle of blood on the road though I was pretty sure he wouldn't bleed to death.
+I had to repeat myself twice more, as the guy may have been a little out of it due to a mix of fear and injury.
+From the fairly sparse trickle of blood on the road I was pretty sure he wouldn't bleed to death.
 Not externally anyway.

-"As soon as I leave you're welcome to try using your teeth to get free.
-But just in case you can't I'll put in a call to the cops that somebody up this way needs some help.
+"As soon as I leave, you're welcome to try using your teeth to get free.
+But just in case you can't, I'll put in a call to the cops that somebody up this way needs some help.
 I'll wait about ten minutes before I make the call.
 Allow the cops another ten minutes to get here, and that leaves you twenty minutes to scram," I instructed my would-be mugger.

-"Oh, and by the way: if you ever come after me again I'll finish the job.
+"Oh, and by the way: if you ever come after me again, I'll finish the job.
 You understand?"

 He mutely nodded his head.

-In the months since dropping out of college I'd stayed at my parents' house during my hometown stays, and rented motel rooms when necessary for some convoy trips and other tasks.
+In the months since dropping out of college I'd stayed at my parents' house during my hometown visits, and rented motel rooms when necessary for some convoy trips and other tasks.
 But usually I stayed at an apartment I was splitting with a couple other convoy folks, in the same town as our employer's office.

-But at my parents' house neither Roddy nor his cronies wanted to try anything.
+But neither Roddy nor his cronies wanted to try anything at my parents' house.
 Partly because my family was generally well liked in the community.
-Plus I had three brothers and we all of us had male friends with which we constantly orbited in and about the house.
-I also had one sister who worked closely with the local cops on certain cases and could call in armed backup even from afar at a moment's notice.
-At least half of everyone described owned at minimum one gun apiece (including my sister), and knew how to use them.
+Plus I had three brothers, and we all of us had male friends with which we constantly orbited in and about the house (so there tended to be several able-bodied men about the premises at all times).
+At least half of everyone described owned at minimum one gun apiece, and knew how to use them.

 My parents' place was also pretty close to the middle of town, and only a few blocks from city hall, the court house/jail, and the offices of both the city and county police.
 I could literally walk from the police chief's office to my parents' front door in about 15 minutes or so.